jrekoske/Instantaneous-PhysicsBased-GroundMotionMaps/README.md

 In this repository, we provide the simulated PGV maps, available in the `pgv_data` folder as HDF5 files.
-We also provide a demo Jupyter notebook which shows how to access the data and use radial basis function interpolation to create a reduced-order model.
+We also provide a demo Jupyter notebook `demo.ipynb` which shows how to access the data and use radial basis function interpolation to create a reduced-order model.